jason-pomerleau/uikit-gutenberg/README.md

 2. Run `npm install`
 3. Run `npm run start` to develop, it will build the whole plugin everytime you save
 4. Duplicate the 'default-uikit-block'
+5. Find and replace 'default-uikit' with your new block name
-5. Start developing your block
+6. Start developing your block
-5. When you finish developing run `npm run build` for a more optimized build
+7. When you finish developing run `npm run build` for a more optimized build
-6. Make sure you add your new bloc kto the 'src/blocks.js' file
+8. Make sure you add your new bloc kto the 'src/blocks.js' file

 ### To add the blocks to your theme
 1. Create a folder in the plugin directory of your theme